 Established in 1932, Rumpke Waste & Recycling serves homeowners and business owners in the Elizabethtown, KY area.
 They can assist in junk disposal services, dumpster rentals, portable restrooms, recycling, and more.

-Junk Removal Tips
+Junk Removal Tips for Elizabethtown, KY

 Removing Unwanted Junk

-How much does it cost to hire a junk removal company?
+How much does junk removal cost?

 - Type of waste, junk, or debris to be removed